-Free evenings and weekends on stand-by offer conscripts a chance to take part in many activities, events and training during free time organized by the conscript committee.
+Free evenings offer conscripts a chance to take part in many activities, events and training during free time organized by the conscript committee.

 More information on regulations concerning free time and leave are on display in your company-level unit.
-The Conscription Act does not allow conscripts to do regular work during military service.

 Temporary work is permitted during free time and leave, as long as it does not interfere with military service duties.
-When doing temporary work, it is good to remember the validity of accident insurance.
+When doing temporary work, it is good to remember the validity of accident insurance and the effect of income on your possible conscript allowance.